schaefer-dev/schaefer-dev.github.io/photos.md

 A sneak peek into my photography.
 All images shot on Sony.
 All photographs show wild animals in their natural habitats, never in captivity, zoos, or staged settings.

+Images load in 4k resolution on-click.
+Loading of the high quality version may take a second or two depending on your connection.

 <script>
 // ===== CONFIGURATION =====
 var ENABLE_ZOOM = true;  // Set to true to enable click-to-zoom functionality